Showing 765 items

 Photograph, Undated c.1880s

 ... , née Horner.
-In 1830-37 he attended a Methodist school... that the main business of the school was secular education ...Born 1823 West Indies, commenced ministry 1847, died 1890 in Rookwood, NSW.
+In 1830-37 he attended a Methodist school....
+He acknowledged that the main business of the school ...Born 1823 West Indies, commenced ministry 1847, died 1890 in Rookwood, NSW.
 Joseph Horner Fletcher (1823-1890), Wesleyan minister, was born at St Vincent, Windward Islands, the eldest son of Rev. Joseph Fletcher, Wesleyan missionary, and his wife Mary, née Horner.
 In 1830-37 he attended a Methodist school in Kingswood, England, and then his uncle's school in Bath.
 He entered business but in July 1842 became a local preacher.
 He was accepted for the Wesleyan ministry in 1845 and after training at Richmond College, Surrey, he married Kate Green in December 1848.
 He was sent to Auckland, New Zealand, where he became the founding principal of Wesley College.
 In 1856 poor health obliged him to take up circuit work in Auckland and New Plymouth, where he witnessed the Maori war.
 He moved to Queensland and in 1861-64 was on circuit in Brisbane.
 In 1863 he became the first chairman of the Queensland Wesleyan District.
 In 1865 Fletcher was serving at Ipswich when invited to succeed Rev. John Manton as president of Newington College, Sydney.
 He acknowledged that the main business of the school was secular education in a Christian atmosphere and believed that education could help to overcome sectarianism.
 He invited distinguished academics to examine Newington students and strongly supported (Sir) Henry Parkes's education policies.
 He opposed the formation of a Methodist university college until a strong secondary school was established.
 He believed that boys should be taught to appreciate orderly conduct rather than to fear punishment and that corporal punishment was degrading and to be used only in extreme circumstances.
 Under Fletcher Newington developed a high moral tone and a tradition of order and respect.
 After he retired in 1887 the old boys gave him an address of appreciation and a portrait in oils to be hung in the hall.
 In addition to his normal duties from 1883 he had taught resident theological students.
 From 1887 he was an effective and progressive full-time theological tutor.
 As a preacher Fletcher had exceptional power: he expressed his thoughts in a fresh way with sparkling illustrations and characteristic humour.
 He combined humility with great spiritual power, prophetic vision and administrative ability.
 He encouraged the development of institutional church work which grew into the Central Methodist Mission in Sydney.
 Fletcher was elected as the first president of the New South Wales and Queensland Wesleyan Methodist Conference in 1874 and again in 1884, when he was also president of the General Conference of the Australasian Wesleyan Methodist Church.
 As conference editor in 1868, 1871 and 1873, Fletcher contributed more than fifty articles, numerous essays and reviews of books to the Weekly Advocate.
 He read widely, deeply and with discrimination.
 Never robust in health, he suffered months of illness before he died aged 66 at Stanmore, Sydney, on 30 June 1890.
 He was survived by three sons and two daughters, and buried in the Wesleyan section of Rookwood cemetery.
 In 1892 his eldest son, Joseph, edited a memorial edition of his Sermons, Addresses & Essays.
 Information from Australian Dictionary of Biography, Vol. 4, 1972.
 Sepia toned carte de visite.
 Seated studio portrait of the Rev. Joseph Fletcher.Rev Joseph Fletcherrev. joseph fletcher, joseph horner, wesleyan minister, newington college sydney, new zealand, queensland, president general conference, wesleyan methodist church, central methodist mission -

 Flagstaff Hill Maritime Museum and Village